 Video records are searchable by serial number, agency case number, and date and time.

 There has been a significant increase in the number of firearms seized by and surrendered to law enforcement agencies.
-While seizure and recovery numbers are not published, ATF data reflects over 490,800 crime guns were traced in 2020.
-Yearly, United States law enforcement agencies conduct in excess of 7.3 million firearm serial number checks.
-It is estimated over a million guns are recovered annually by law enforcement.
+While seizure and recovery numbers are not published, ATF data reflects over 620,000 crime guns were traced in 2022.
+Yearly, United States law enforcement agencies conduct more than seven million firearm serial number checks.
+It is estimated over one million guns are recovered annually by law enforcement.

 In some agencies, seized guns are stored for years before a decision is made to dispose of them.
-In many instances the Chief of Police or Sheriff was unable to find a safe, simple and secure means to destroy the weapons.
-In some agencies confiscated and surrendered firearms are destroyed by sawing in-half or cutting with an acetylene torch, while others are crushed with a sledge hammer, all inherently dangerous methods.
+In many instances the Chief of Police or Sheriff was unable to find a safe, simple and secure method to destroy the weapons.
+In some agencies confiscated and surrendered firearms are destroyed by sawing in-half or cutting with an acetylene torch, while others are crushed with a sledgehammer, all inherently dangerous methods.
 A few agencies transport weapons to car shredders or foundries, requiring significant resources, with an increased risk of loss or theft during the process.
-Much to the chagrin of police administrators, there are reports of supposedly shredded or burned guns reappearing in new crimes.
-Due to federal air pollution mandates, the number of foundries willing to destroy firearms is declining.
+Much to the chagrin of police administrators, there are reports of supposedly shredded or melted guns reappearing in new crimes.
+Due to EPA air pollution mandates, the number of foundries willing to destroy firearms is declining.

 Agency administrators also report their frustration with the hidden costs, not shown in their approved budget, for the packaging, storing, record-keeping, and eventual destruction of firearms.
-Many agencies have turned to increasing the size of their storage rooms and number of officers assigned to the overwhelming and time consuming task of maintaining these massive inventories.
+Many agencies have been forced to increase the size of their property rooms and the number of personnel assigned to the overwhelming and time consuming task of maintaining massive firearm inventories.

 GunBusters recognized the need for a safe, simple and secure method for agencies to destroy the increasing number of confiscated and surrendered firearms.
 For over two years our team searched for a viable solution to the destruction issue, resulting in the design of a pulverizer, specifically designed to destroy firearms.
 To document the destruction, we developed a computer and video verification process, for which GunBusters was issued two U.S. Patents.

-The GunBusters Firearms Pulverizer System is housed in our headquarters in Chesterfield, Missouri, where destruction services are provided FREE of charge for law enforcement agencies.
-In addition, GunBusters has developed a nationwide network of licensees to provide destruction for law enforcement agencies across the United States.
+The first GunBusters Firearms Pulverizer System is housed in our headquarters in Chesterfield, Missouri, where destruction services are provided FREE of charge for law enforcement agencies.
+In addition, GunBusters developed a nationwide network of licensees to provide destruction services for law enforcement agencies across the United States.

-Today, GunBusters has destroyed over 100,000 firearms for 350 of agencies across the country.
+To date, GunBusters has destroyed over 200,000 firearms for 950 of agencies across the country.

 Ray is a retired police commander who, after retirement, held senior management positions within the firearms industry.
 (Beretta, Glock and SIG.)
-During that time he developed trade-in programs to assist agencies dispose of duty weapons plus their confiscated and surrendered firearms.
+During that period, he developed trade-in programs to assist agencies dispose of former duty weapons plus their inventories of confiscated and surrendered firearms.
 He holds dual degrees in business administration and business management and is a graduate of the prestigious FBI National Academy.
 He recently served on the Firearms Committee of the International Association of Chiefs of Police.

 Since 2010, Scott has worked with public safety agencies, firearms manufacturers and law enforcement distributors.
 At GunBusters, he is responsible for overseeing the intake and destruction of firearms, media relations, brand development, licensee training and process development.

-Scott is a graduate of the University of Missouri with a bachelor's degree in political science and holds a Masters of Business Administration degree in marketing.
+Scott is a graduate of the University of Missouri with a bachelor's degree in political science and holds a Master of Business Administration degree in marketing.

 Rick is a management professional with over 20 years of retail management experience.
 Rick previously managed over 40 employees while increasing sales and executing profit improvements.
 He excels at providing excellent customer service, often serving as a mentor to his peers.